Product Manager Interview Questions and Answers (2025 Guide)

 Step 3: Stop and Think

-You would be surprised what an extra 10–20 seconds of reflection can do for the quality of your interview answer.
+You would be surprised at the impact an extra 10–20 seconds of reflection can have on the quality of your interview answer.

-Interviewers prefer you to take your time to organize your thoughts so that your answer is coherent and easy to follow.
+Interviewers prefer that you organize your thoughts so that your answer is coherent and easy to follow.

 Step 4: Structure Your Answers